-If you’ve never had the Brazilian cheese bread from Costco, then don’t feel like you’re missing out.
-This Brazi bites recipe is a pretty close clone and you can eat them fresh.
+If you’ve never had the Brazilian Cheese Bread from Costco, then don’t feel like you’re missing out.
+This Brazi Bites recipe is a pretty close clone and you can eat them fresh.

-How To Make Brazilian Cheese Bread
+Let's Make Brazilian Cheese Bread Recipe

-- Preheat the oven to 400 degrees.
+- Preheat the oven to 400F degrees (200C Degrees)

 - In a blender add the milk, olive oil, and egg.
 Blend to combine.